software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

   - Project management
   - Documentation
   - Following the schedule
-- Each of the three Sprints is assessed based on the Sprint requirements
 - The team can earn up to 40 points from the project

 ---